a whole lot of shaking going on

 The mouth of the man in the bad t-shirt distorted and he uttered a fierce cry. “caligas et illa got alas ‘infernum rotarum et illa caelestis mori vellem mihi vivere et habitaverunt in ea cowboys et angeli!”

 The bishop did not move the cross from his head, and simply repeated his command.
 Then the spirit, apparently wrestling against the superior power, screamed “Nos nudant pulvis, radius mea tactus est eam tentationem osculum est salus mea illa dulcis, ‘agrestia, sumus periculosum cowboys et angeli!”

 The battle of wills continued, the bishop calling the spirit a “deceiver” and an “abomination.”
+His mother fainted.

 The man began to thrash around wildly as the plastic bass hung on the wall, sounding like a chorus of demons, began to sing “Illic ‘a et eget egestas illic ‘a history inter puellas amo vos guys similis mei cowboys et angeli!”